-- Sign-up form: Sign-up forms should be prominently placed and allow users to enter their information without any friction.
+- Sign-up form: Sign-up forms should be prominently placed, allowing users to enter their information without friction.

-- Call-to-actions (CTA): CTA button and text should stand out visually.
+- Call-to-actions (CTA): The CTA button and text should stand out visually.

-- Copy: Your landing page content should communicate what your business has to offer.
+- Copy: Your landing page content should communicate what your business offers.
 Like headlines, body copy should be relevant to the target keywords.

 9. Stay Informed About the Latest Trends in PPC

 Digital marketing is a constantly evolving landscape.
-PPC specialists must keep up with the latest trends in order to remain effective.
+PPC specialists must keep up with the latest trends to remain effective.